laurenhquan/project-apple/README.md

 5. Paste the HTTPS url into the "Repository URL or Github username and repository" section.
 6. Under the "Local path" section, select "Choose..."
 7. Find where you installed your XAMPP folder.
-8. Select the "htdocs" folder to clone the repository into. <sub>Note: You may need to create an empty folder within the "htdocs" folder.</sub>
+8. Select the "htdocs" folder to clone the repository into.
+Note: You may need to create an empty folder within the "htdocs" folder.
 ## Setting up the database
 1. Open the XAMPP Control Panel.
 2. Start the Apache and MySQL modules.